mikepatrick/protractor-browserstack-lambda/README.md

-An AWS Lambda function that runs a Selenium test using Protractor.
+An AWS Lambda function that runs a Selenium test on BrowserStack using Protractor.

 Run the lambda function locally: